strinking/docflow/README.md

 # DocFlow
-A Discord Bot written by Members of the [Programming Server](https://discord.gg/010z0Kw1A9ql5c1Qe) to evaluate code and browse documentation.
+A Discord Bot written by Members of the [Programming Server](https://discord.gg/010z0Kw1A9ql5c1Qe) to evaluate code and search documentation for various languages.

-## To Be Done
-- [X] Basic Bot framework, using the commands extension of discord.py
-- [X] Code Evaluation using [Coliru](http://coliru.stacked-crooked.com)
-- [ ] Documentation search for various languages

 ## Setup
 This Project requires a [Python 3.6 Interpreter](https://www.python.org/downloads/) as well